wp-plugins/grand-media/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerfull media library plugin which provides a comprehensive interface for handling different files and creating beautiful galleries.
+Grand Media Gallery - powerfull media library plugin for creating beautiful galleries and managing files.

 == Description ==

 This plugin is in beta for now.
-I'm working hard to bring flash skins from my previous plugin ([GRAND Flagallery](http://wordpress.org/extend/plugins/flash-album-gallery/)) to this one.
+I'm working hard to bring flash skins from my previous plugin ([Grand Flagallery](http://wordpress.org/extend/plugins/flash-album-gallery/)) to this one.
 Also I'll add many others modules based on jQuery library for desktop and mobile browsers.

 As for now there is only one module called Afflux with touch/swipe interface on mobile browsers.
 Test it and give me know what problem you have or not have with Gmedia plugin.